DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 sidebar_position: 3
 ---

-Remember those collections from the last lesson?
-They might be empty now, but that's okay!
-Just like filling a box with toys, you can add NFTs to your collection for better organization.
-Today, we'll explore a concept called "nested resources" to help you do just that.
+Although those collections from the previous lesson might be empty now, that's fine.

-### Imagine Your Collection as a Box

-Think of your collection as a box, and your NFTs as different types of toys (games, balls, colors, etc.).
-Nested resources allow you to organize these items within the box itself.

-### Let's Peek at the Code!
+You understand why we have created them.
+Right?
+Now we will understand how we can add same type of NFTs to a collection, for that we will delve into a new concept called "nested resources" means resource owning other resource.

 This code snippet shows how nested resources make organization possible: